glowkate/blackjack/README.md

 # blackjack
-A text based blackjack game
+A text based blackjack game.
+I'm making this because I felt like it.